OnionIoT/Onion-Docs/Omega2/Projects/audio/airplay-receiver.md

 ### Ingredients

 * Onion Omega2 or Omega2+
-* Onion Dock with USB connectivity
+* Any Onion Dock with a USB host connector: Expansion Dock, Power Dock, Mini Dock, Arduino Dock 2
 	* We found the Power Dock especially useful since you can take it on the go!
 * A USB audio device *
 * Headphones or a speaker